Governor’s budget withholds marijuana tax funds from FWP programs

 “The proposed 3.8% increase to the Habitat Montana account is a good starting point that can eventually go up,” said John Sullivan, board chair for the Montana Chapter of Backcountry Hunters and Anglers.
 “We think using the projected cannabis revenue for public access as voters intended is important for Governor Gianforte to make good on his promise to improve the public access situation in Montana.”

-The draft budget gives the two other FWP programs a little tax money, but not the 4% mandated in HB701.
+In accordance with HB107, the draft budget provides 4% each to Montana State Parks, trails and recreation facilities, and nongame wildlife, according to a Gianforte spokesperson.
 The nongame wildlife program and Montana State Parks would each get about $1 million in tax revenue a year, about $4 million less than they each should get.

 Biologists with the nongame wildlife program take care of a vast amount of Montana species, everything from sapsuckers to porcupines.
 They can get overlooked in an agency that depends on big game animals to bring in the revenue.